DENOVOSEQ - STEP BY STEP MODE USAGE

 FastqMidCleaner sorts and splits sequencing reads from fastq files into separate files according to predefined molecular identifiers (MIDs).

 Cutadapt (Martin 2011) finds and removes adapter sequences, primers, poly-A tails and other types of unwanted sequences from your sequencing reads.
-For more information on Cutadapt, see its manual at https://cutadapt.readthedocs.io/en/stable/guide.html
+For more information on Cutadapt see the Cutadapt manual at https://cutadapt.readthedocs.io/en/stable/guide.html

 - Trimming & Cleaning: Prinseq

-Prinseq (Schmieder and Edwards 2011) can be used to filter, reformat, or trim your sequencing reads.
-For further information see Prinseq manual at http://prinseq.sourceforge.net.
+Prinseq (Schmieder and Edwards 2011) can filter, reformat, or trim your sequencing reads.
+For further information, see the Prinseq manual at http://prinseq.sourceforge.net.

 - Trimming & Cleaning: Trimmomatic